HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 ![Docker desktop](dockerDesktop.png "Docker desktop")

 ## Run containers in Docker
-When you have installed your Docker desktop, then you can run Docker containers, but first you need to get a LenaSYS repository.
+When you have installed your Docker desktop, you can run Docker containers, but first you need to get a LenaSYS repository.

 1. Open your terminal which can be bash, powershell or command.
 You can also use vscode terminal.

-2. When you have opened the terminal, then change directory to where you want the LenaSYS repository.
+2. When you have opened the terminal, change directory to where you want the LenaSYS repository.
 To do that you need to type `cd path/to/folder`.
-When using Windows I typed: `cd  .\Downloads\`  if you use different OS then type: `cd <foldername>\`.
+When using Windows I typed: `cd  .\Downloads\`  if you use a different OS then type: `cd <foldername>\`.
 ![Windows terminal](terminal.png "Windows terminal")

 3. When you have chosen a folder, type this command: `git clone https://github.com/HGustavs/LenaSYS.git` and wait for the download to finish.
 When done you will have the LenaSYS repository.